Perform a Free Lookup of Florida Marriage Records & Licenses

 Navigating through the process of accessing marriage records can be achieved with the right knowhow.
 The Florida Clerk of Circuit Court streamlines this process, offering a statewide search option that anyone can use to look through these important documents.

 For a more specific search, the individual counties in Florida outline the processes to be followed in looking for marriage records.
+For instance, Miami-Dade, Palm Beach, and Broward counties outline ways of obtaining Florida marriage records.

 References